Are you looking for winter sun in Europe?

 Where am I most likely to find winter sun in Europe?

-Before we begin, let’s make one thing clear: everywhere in Europe is a little cooler in the winter, and you probably won’t be sunbathing or swimming in any of these destinations in January (with the possible exception of the Canary Islands – although the water will be very chilly).
+Before we begin, let’s make one thing clear: everywhere in Europe is a little cooler in the winter, and you probably won’t be sunbathing or swimming in any of these destinations in January (with the possible exception of the Canary Islands – although the water will be very chilly!).

-However, this list of the best places for winter sun in Europe should act as a guide for destinations where you can spend time outdoors, perhaps doing sport or enjoying meals al-fresco, just layering up at night when it gets a bit chilly.
+However, this list of the best places for winter sun in Europe should act as a guide for destinations where you can spend time outdoors, perhaps doing sports or enjoying meals al-fresco, just layering up at night when it gets a bit chilly.